Travel, experience, conserve with

 We have exclusive trips planned with Mull Charters, the only boat operator on Mull to offer specialised sea eagle viewing and photography opportunities.
 They work within the RSPB's Code of Conduct to ensure the eagles stay safe and undisturbed, but they do come close, so be sure to have your cameras and lenses ready!

-This will be a highlight to conclude our week on Mull celebrating the wildlife riches of Eagle Island which does have a lot of eagles but also so much more.
+This is a highlight to conclude our week on Mull celebrating the wildlife riches of Eagle Island which does have a lot of eagles but also so much more.

 Key info